Which transcription factors are normally bound to the Psf promoter in the presence of both Mg2+ and Ca2+?

 Which of the following statements about the newly synthesized strand of a human chromosome is true?

-(b) It was synthesized from a single origin by a mixture of continuous and discontinuous DNA synthesis.
+(a) It was synthesized from a single origin solely...

 What part of the DNA replication process would be most directly affected if a strain of bacteria lacking DNA ligase were used to make the cell extracts?